Creating a list of the best restaurants in Portland is an impossible task. I’ve lived in Portland my entire life and even I find the task daunting.

 Pine State Biscuit is a perfect example of mastering one thing rather than focusing on a plethora of dishes.

-Pine State Biscuit is a perfect example of mastering one thing rather than focusing on a range of dishes.
 The best selling brunch options are obviously biscuit-centered (but guests can also order pancakes and hash browns) and the breakfast sandwiches truly shine.

 It’s not uncommon for the line to wrap the block and a long wait is all but guaranteed during the weekends.
 Try to get there at opening hour to avoid the wait, however, even if you’re forced to wait I can attest that these biscuits are worth it.